2008 Sri Lankan Holiday List

 When I try to execute, it gave the error "Unknown table 'future_changes' in MULTI DELETE"

 I tried every thing to find the error without any success.
 Then I google for this error.
 Then I found out about an MySQL bug related to this issue.
-It states that "Cross-database deletes are supported for multiple-table deletes, but in this case, you
+It states that "Cross-database deletes are supported for multiple-table deletes, but in this case, you must refer to the tables without using aliases."

 So I changed the query removing aliases and put full qualified table names everywhere.